DavidVorick/CodeCommit/UserSpecification.md

 + Cargo.lock
 + build.sh
 + codeRollup.sh
-+ codeRollup.txt
-+ query.txt
-+ gemini-key.txt
 + LLMInstructions.md
 + UserSpecification.md
 + anything in the .git folder
-+ anything in the config folder
++ anything in the agent-config folder
 + anything in the logs folder
 + anything in the target folder
 + anything specified in the .gitignore file